C4Jay/JEE/README.md

 # JEE
-Basic web project with JEE
+Basic web project with JEE \n
 Tomcat is recommended when running.